Wilford Woodruff: Zion's Camp and mission

 Woodruff left his home in Richland after members recruited him to join Zion's Camp in April 1834.
 He met prominent church leaders, including Joseph Smith, in Kirtland, Ohio, before leaving with Zion's Camp for Missouri in May.
 When Zion's Camp left Missouri, Woodruff stayed to help members in Clay County, Missouri.
 He was ordained as a priest in 1834 and volunteered to serve a mission.
 After donating all his belongings to the church, Woodruff left Kirtland on January 12, 1835, preaching without "purse or scrip" in Arkansas and Tennessee.
 Woodruff's original companion was Harry Brown, who later left Woodruff to return to his family in Kirtland.
 Most of the mission, Woodruff preached in small towns and villages in western Kentucky and Tennessee and supported new members there.
 Warren Parrish ordained Woodruff as an elder in June 1835, and Woodruff heard in February 1836 that Smith had called him as a member of the Second Quorum of the Seventy.

 Woodruff was dedicated to the Latter Day Saint Church, which distanced him from his family, who did not believe in the church.
 He returned to Kirtland in November 1836, where he studied Latin and Greek grammar at the Kirtland School, a school for adult education, which met in the attic of the Kirtland Temple.
 In January 1837, Smith called Woodruff to join the First Quorum of the Seventy.
-Three months later, over a period of five days, he participated in washing and anointings in the Kirtland Temple, accompanied by prolonged fasting and prayer and Charismatic experiences, such as speaking in tongues and prophecy.
+Three months later, over a period of five days, he participated in washing and anointings in the Kirtland Temple, accompanied by prolonged fasting, prayer and Charismatic experiences, such as speaking in tongues and prophecy.